RuizheJiang/Datathon-2025-UCSB/readme.md

 report is saved in Google slides.

 ## Datasets
-We use public datasets from hugging facd and kaggle.
+We use public datasets from hugging face and kaggle.
 - https://www.kaggle.com/datasets/tristanwassner/clash-royale-s18-ladder-datasets-for-prediction/
 - https://huggingface.co/datasets/Grandediw/clash-royale-battle